 Speakers

-Speakers will provide a variety of perspectives from different academic and professional backgrounds.
+Speakers at The 10th Asian Conference on Education & International Development (ACEID2024) will provide a variety of perspectives from different academic and professional backgrounds.
 This page provides information about presenters.
-For details of presentations and other programming, please visit the Programme page.
+For details of featured presentations, the conference schedule and other programming, please visit the Programme page.

 • Joseph Haldane